Run a Campaign - Frequently Asked Questions

 What is United Way of Rockland County?

 The United Way of Rockland County is you, your friends and neighbors.
-It is a local, independent organization that is run by volunteers and staff who focus on addressing long-term solutions for health and human Services problems in Rockland County.
+It is a local, independent organization that is run by volunteers and staff who focus on addressing long-term solutions for health and human services problems in Rockland County.
 Volunteers do everything from raising money from businesses, their employees and our entire community to evaluating what local programs should be funded.
-Four full-time and one part-time staff members assist over 500 volunteers who work every day to improve the lives of the people who work and live in Rockland County, New York.
+Two full-time and four part-time staff members assist over 550 volunteers who work every day to improve the lives of the people who work and live in Rockland County, New York.

 Where does my donated dollar go?